Duties of Singapore Company Directors

 Keeping Accounting Records

-Section 114 of the Companies (Amendment) Act 2014 states that every company shall keep accounting records which explain its financial position.
+The amended Companies Act states that every company shall keep accounting records which explain its financial position.
 These records should be kept in a place considered fit by the directors.
 The financial statements should at all times be easily accessible for inspection by the directors.
 Failure to comply with this section will render the company and the directors guilty of an offense.

 This requirement can be met by setting up an efficient accounting and filing system.
 The system should record all the business transactions which will help avoid any discrepancies at a later stage.